 After you defeat Zapdos, the normal catch sequence commences.
 We suggest lobbing a berry or two at it before trying to use an Ultra Ball.
 It only took us two Ultra Balls to secure Zapdos.

 Like Zapdos, Moltres is level 50.
-If you have a rock type Pokémon, you can take down Moltres in a hurry.
-Or you could make use of the Squirtle Officer Jenny gave you earlier (hopefully it’s a Blastoise now).
+If you have a rock-type Pokémon, you can take down Moltres in a hurry.
+Or you could make use of the Squirtle that Officer Jenny gave you earlier (hopefully, it’s a Blastoise now).
 Again, you have five minutes to defeat Moltres.
 After you knock it out, you’ll want to feed it a berry or two, then start flinging Ultra Balls at it.

 Like its legendary bird cousins, Articuno is level 50.
 As a flying ice Pokémon, Articuno has a few weaknesses that you can exploit.
 Your best bet is to use a fire, steel, or rock Pokémon.
 Once again, you have five minutes to defeat Articuno and kick off the catch sequence.
 You should be able to catch Articuno by giving it a couple of berries and tossing an Ultra Ball or two its way.